mstksg/inCode/copy/entries/five-point-haskell.md

 *   Typed holes to help program
 *   Instance resolution to auto-derive programs, Deriving Via, etc.

+Actually yeah maybe we should go all-in on Code Gen.

 Perseverance of the Saints
 ---------------------------